GRN-BRI/bri2025/_pages/home.md

 GRN-BRI 2025 will be hold by the **Tangshan Institute of Southwest Jiaotong University**, Hebei Province, China at **November 28–30, 2025**

-The papers presented and selected at the conference will be reviewed by the conference academic committee and recommended for possible publication in international journals, such as **Transport Policy, Maritime Policy & Management, Sustainability, and the International Journal of Logistics Management** after a rigorous review process.
+The Conference Organizer is pleased to announce that the papers presented and selected at the conference will be reviewed by the Academic Committee and recommended to the international journals as follows.
+Each journal will rigorously review them for possible publication.

+1. Transportation Research Part E (TR-E)
+2. Transport Policy (TP)
+3. International Journal of Logistics Management (IJLM)
+4. Maritime Policy & Management (MPM)
+5. Special issue of International Journal of Shipping and Transport Logistics (IJSTL)
+6. Special issue of Journal of Shipping and Trade (JST)
+7. Special issue of Sustainability·

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >